 GROUP PRACTICE

-Click here to see examples of previous group workshops, many of which incorporate principles of Somatics & Hypnotherapy.
-Check the events page for upcoming workshops.
+Click here to see examples of previous group workshops, Check the events page for upcoming workshops.

 “…dimensions are separated only conceptually.
 It is a mistake to think that external, internal, and secret can truly be divided or are mutually exclusive.
 Confusion on this point leads to many of the great divisions in belief: religions that disregard or mistrust the life of the body, secular cultures that do not recognize the sacred nature of the earth, or preoccupation with the material well-being that ignores spiritual development.
 All of life is important and arises from the sacred elements.”